andrew-rayco/hihi-2017/ee/andrew-condon/3-reflection.md

 much focus to the product over the process.
 I'll be sure to work on that.

 Fun.
 I really had some fun this week.
 I believe feeling less pressure was a big part of that.
-It's also
+I'm sure it's also not just a coincidence that styling a site is something it seems I really enjoy.
+Who knew?
+(I kinda had an inkling).

 ##What could I have done to improve?
 As mentioned above, I couldn't stop tweaking the site when the six hour